12 Ways to Rent Your Properties for More

 If you’re like most property investors or managers, you might be thinking that more properties might be the route to higher rent yields and improving cash flow.
 The old adage that less is more might be one to consider.

 A recent survey on tenant attitudes showed 63% of tenants are okay about a rent increase and are willing to pay a higher rent price if certain amenities or services are offered.

 More is Not Always Better

 Going from 6 to 12 properties for instance, may double your revenue and ease some of your costs.
 So it’s hard to argue that volume is one way to grow your cash flow and increase your equity.
 However, there’s also a few problems with that logic.

 Maximizing the return from let’s say 75 properties is more difficult since each has its own situation, circumstances and potential.
 That’s why property investors and property managers insist on streamlinging property types/locations and considering bringing property management functions in house.
 That can raise risks too.

 With fewer rental properties you can hone your business strategy and create bigger gains through marketing, negotiation and rent increases.
 Then you’re ready to move onto more properties.

-It’s hard for renters to argue that their condo or apartment isn’t worth it.
+It’s hard for renters to argue today that their condo or apartment isn’t worth it.
 And more renters competing for your single property may boost the rent considerably.
 Just add an insuite laundry, free wifi and tenant apps and they’ll be counting their lucky stars they’re renting with you.